pramsey/crunchyblog/waiting-postgis-32-3/index.md

 Importantly, this metadata includes the internal tiling (`Block=512x512`) of the COG file, which we will use when generating our own "out-db" tiles in PostGIS.

 We load the two files that cover the Greater Vancouver area.
-The first load command using "create" mode (`-c`) and the second uses "append" (`-a`).
+The first load command uses "create" mode (`-c`) and the second uses "append" (`-a`).

 ```sh
 url=https://opentopography.s3.sdsc.edu/raster/SRTM_GL1/SRTM_GL1_srtm